Professional players have the right to obtain compensation

 Who Can Join this Action?

-The action is open to all professional players who have played in France during their career within the period between 2002 and 2024, a period during which FIFA's transfer rules were applied by the French Football Federation (FFF).
+The action is open to all professional players who have played in France during their career in a period between 2002 and 2024, a period during which FIFA's transfer rules were applied by the French Football Federation (FFF).

 This includes:

-Player agents linked to careers pursued in France can also join the action: the loss of commissions related to these impediments constitutes distinct economic damage.
+Player agents linked to careers conducted in France can also join the action: the loss of commissions related to these obstacles constitutes a distinct economic harm.

-What can I expect to recover from this action?
+What can I expect to recover at the end of this action?

 Econometric studies establish that players have lost an average of 8% of their annual remuneration due to FIFA rules.
-Depending on the case, the damage may correspond to:
+Depending on the case, the harm may correspond to:

-- sums paid in indemnities or sporting sanctions;
+• sums paid as indemnities or sporting sanctions;

 The amount will be assessed individually for each player.